Non-Resident Supplier GST in NZ: Reverse Charge Workflow

 Read Major SaaS and Advertising Invoices Carefully

 Vendor formats change, and multi-entity suppliers can bill from different entities depending on product, region, account type, or reseller channel.
-A Microsoft subscription through a New Zealand reseller is a different evidence pattern from a direct overseas platform charge.
-An Adobe, Meta, Zoom, Slack, GitHub, or Notion invoice may be straightforward in one month and different after a billing-account change.
+A subscription through a New Zealand reseller is a different evidence pattern from a direct overseas platform charge, so the supplier-master note should record the current evidence rather than rely on last month's assumption.

 Treat the non-resident GST registration check as part of supplier-master-data maintenance.
 If the invoice shows NZ registration evidence, retain it.
+For local NZ suppliers in the same batch, a quick pre-payment NZBN check on the supplier invoice confirms the entity is active, GST-registered, and matches the name on the invoice before funds go out.
 If the supplier portal shows that the buyer has provided GST-registered business details, retain that evidence too.
 If the document shows foreign tax only, code it as a foreign tax cost or exception for review rather than treating it as New Zealand input GST.

 Build the GST Working Paper From Extracted Fields